 The Endocannabinoid System: Cannabis & Your Appetite

-It’s one of the most cliché side effects of consuming cannabis: a seemingly insatiable appetite.
+It’s one of the most common and well-known side effects of consuming cannabis: a seemingly insatiable appetite.

 The phenomenon dubbed for decades as “the munchies” is one that has permeated throughout our culture so much that even people who have never experienced the process at least know of it.
 But what actually causes these hunger-inducing effects after a good toke?

-Before we can explain what makes you ready and able to run through a full package of Oreo’s in one sitting, there are a few fundamental things we need to clarify for everyone.
-First off, it is important to know what a cannabinoid is and how they play a major part in your body; even if you’ve never once used cannabis in your life.
+Before we can explain what makes you ready and able to run through a full package of Oreos in one sitting, there are a few fundamental things that are important to understand.
+First off, it is important to know what a cannabinoid is and how they play a major part in the functioning of your body.

 What Are Cannabinoids?

 Cannabinoids are a diverse set of chemical compounds found in the human body whose job is to provide a two-way communication between certain receptors in the endocannabinoid system (ECS).
 The ECS regulates processes in your body such as energy intake, nutrient transport, and metabolism storage.
 To better understand how cannabis comes into play, you must understand how this endocannabinoid system functions.